 KAF is governed by a voluntary board of directors.
-These individuals are elected from a broad range of urban and rural backgrounds which reflect Alberta's make up of First Nation and Metis peoples.
+These individuals are elected from a broad range of urban and rural backgrounds which reflect Alberta’s First Nation and Métis peoples.

 KAF Board of Directors work with a consensus model of decision making.
 All members are invited to attend meetings and provide input to discussions.
 The Board of Directors encourages family participation in meetings and events.

 Meetings are called by the Chairperson.
 Proper cultural protocol is followed for the opening and closing of all meetings organized by KAF.

 Lena Lambert – Treasurer

 Carola Cunningham – Board Member

 Vacant Chair – Persons With Lived Experience Advisory Circle